metauni/metauni.github.io/index.md

 * **LG**: on matrix factorisations and the bicategory of Landau-Ginzburg models.
 * **Cryptography**: (*Eleanor McMurtry*) on [universal composability](https://en.wikipedia.org/wiki/Universal_composability).

-## Run your own
+## Build your own

-While metauni is meta in the sense of being *in the Metaverse*, it is also meta in the sense that we want to teach you how to build your own community like metauni.
+While metauni is meta in the sense of being *in the Metaverse*, it is also meta in the sense that we want to help you how to build your own community like metauni.
 The simplest way is to use one of our private servers:

 - [Circular Concept](https://www.roblox.com/games/8306474211/Circular-Concept#!/game-instances) with metaboard, Admin Commands. `Free`.
 - [Iteration of Concept](https://www.roblox.com/games/8278496526/Iteration-of-Concept) with metaboard, Admin Commands, and Coin Run challenge in an environment built from a snapshot of Songspire ([making of](https://youtu.be/l_Fl6tKZvQQ)).

 Setup is easy: click on the `Servers` tab and `Create Private Server`.
 For more see the [private servers](http://metauni.org/posts/private/private) page.

 If you feel comfortable with Roblox Studio, you can find our tools [here](https://metauni.org/posts/make-your-own/tools) and instructions for setting up the Discord bot [here](https://metauni.org/posts/make-your-own/make-your-own).

 ## Why?